holwech/coronastatus/frontend/src/posts/info2.md

 ## Using death tolls as a measurement
-In the current situation, confirmed cases of COVID-19 through testing is not useful for understanding the development of this pandemic.
+In the current situation, looking at confirmed cases of COVID-19 through testing is not useful for understanding the development of this pandemic.
-There is a severe lack of testing supplies and capasity globally, something which has forced most countries to prioritize their testing efforts towards a select number of people.
+There is a severe lack of testing supplies and capacity globally, something which has forced most countries to prioritize their testing efforts towards a select number of people.

-Enough time have elapsed for death count to be useful as a indicator of how the disease has, and probably is spreading in various countries.
+Enough time have elapsed for the death count to be a more trustworthy indicator of how the disease has, and is spreading in various countries.
-We see on the graph below that the fatality rate in Italy is sky-rocketing and is reaching levels of severity that is not visible when looking at the confirmed cases.
-At this point, there is no doubt that in the current situation Italy will far exceed the death tolls currently counted in China.
+Note that the death count is a lagging indicator and the spread of the disease could be on a rise or fall, despite what the death count may show.